Fly Fishing Gear Buyers Guide

 FLY RODS - What Matters Most, and What Doesn’t

-Fly rods are marketed like precision instruments, but most anglers don’t need to overthink their first (or next) rod.
-A few core factors matter a lot.
-Many others matter far less than brands would have you believe.
+Fly rods can be made to be precision instruments, but most anglers don’t need to overthink their first (or next) rod.
+A few core factors matter a lot, others matter less than brands would have you believe.

 What matters most